 TJ Thornton is a fourth-grade teacher in Tumwater, Washington.
-They have a BS in social studies from Western Oregon University, and an MAT in elementary and middle school education from Willamette University.
+They have a BS in social studies from Western Oregon University and an MAT in elementary and middle school education from Willamette University.
 Thornton has been teaching for 11 years.

 Juliana Urtubey is an Understood Mentor Fellow and hybrid special education teacher and instructional strategist working in inclusion and resource settings in Las Vegas.
 She holds a BA in elementary education with bilingual education certification and an MA in bilingual special education, both from the University of Arizona.
 In her tenth year in the classroom, Urtubey is a National Board Certified Teacher and the 2020 Nevada Teacher of the Year.
 During her fellowship year, she authored an article about how teachers can support families of English language learners during the special education referral and evaluation process.

 Meet the Understood Teacher Fellow Alumni

 Christina Armas is a dean of instruction and response to intervention coordinator in Queens, New York.
 She holds a BA in literature from Purchase College and an MA in TESOL education from Hunter College.
 For her capstone project, Armas created a checklist teachers can use when designing lessons to reduce cognitive load.